swimmerART/Beer-Pong/README.md

 ### Effects of our design choices
 - Robustness: The vision component works efficiently for a fixed configuration, as it has parameters (e.g. cropping) which are specific to the cup configuration.
 However, once that is set, from our experiments, we have seen that it identifies cups and the targetting points effectively and efficiently.
 - Durability: Using a plastic toy gun seemed unreliable at first, so we needed to conduct extensive test shots with the gun in order to determine how precise it is, and also calculate an initial velocity of the ping pong ball.
 - Efficiency: Our design is both time and cost efficient.
-Our decision of using a publisher-subscriber model ensures that C.H.A.D.Bot is always listening for target coordinates, which are transferred from the cup detection node to the baxter gripper and arm actuation nodes.
-C.H.A.D.Bot's path planning improves efficieny by only ever moving two joints, the shoulder and the wrist, to aim the arm to a selected cup.
+Our decision of using a publisher-subscriber model ensures that CHAD is always listening for target coordinates, which are transferred from the cup detection node to the baxter gripper and arm actuation nodes.
+CHAD's path planning improves efficieny by only ever moving two joints, the shoulder and the wrist, to aim the arm to a selected cup.
 The only purchases required were a set of plastic ping pong guns and ping pong balls ($10 on amazon) and red solo cups, which we already had.
 Other materials (zip ties, rubber bands, tape, etc.) were negligible.

 In terms of robustness and durability of the project, we were limited to Baxter's capabilities.
 One problem we are facing is the oscillation of the arm.
 Thus, there is a period of time that we need to wait so that it stabilizes.
 The end effector we added is robust and durable with the help off the zip ties and the rubber bands attached to the plastic gun.
 The recoil of the gun does not affect our targeting.

 Moreover, in terms of efficiency, the process we created to set the offset angle for the pitch makes was very inefficient.
-However, the design can be improved by enhancing C.H.A.D.Bot's vision so that robot can optimize the angle by the feedback from how far the ball goes.
+However, the design can be improved by enhancing CHAD's vision so that robot can optimize the angle by the feedback from how far the ball goes.
 But looking at what we did for vision, how we detect the target is very efficient because of our decision to crop the image to get rid of the unnecessary noise and lower computation time but limits our view to fit only about 6 cups.

 # Implementation